Sean-w94/atmos/article/article.md

-# Travelling Light
+# How to quickly build a social realt-ime application
-## Combining RiotJS, Node, Browserify, PureCSS and ES6 to rapidly prototype a performant realtime application
+## How we combined RiotJS, Node, Browserify, PureCSS and ES6 to rapidly prototype a performant conference voting application

 ![](mood.png)